6926 W. Jimmy Court, Nine Mile Falls, Washington 99026

 Residences are built offsite to state and federal standards and are then permanently placed onto vapor protected concrete foundations.
 As in many newer manufactured home communities, the homes here do not look much different from site built dwellings.
 They have an attached, two car garage, a brick and vinyl exterior, a recessed entry way, a small front porch, plenty of windows and a pitched roof.
 Lawns are nicely landscaped, sidewalks parallel streets.
 Mountain views are standard.

-Current prices begin in the low-$200,000s.
-Lot fees are not publicly disclosed but are rumored to be in the $520 per month range.
+Prices begin in the low-$300,000s.
+The lot fee is $429 plus $99 per month for water and ewer.
 Please verify these prices with a Realtor as they may change.

 The on-site manager ensures that Sundance Meadows is well-run and well-maintained.
 Amenities include a very nice clubhouse with a library, a swimming pool, an exercise center, a fireplace and a gourmet kitchen.
 RV and boat storage are also available.
 Small pets are welcome.
 The 18-hole Sundance Golf Course is just down the street.